smtp2sns/smtp2sns.github.io/index.md

 ## How It Works
 1. Send an email to a specific address.
-2. The email is converted into an SMS.
+2. The email is converted into an SMS using AWS SNS sms service.
 3. The SMS is delivered to the recipient's phone.